↓ Skip to Main Content

 Counterclaims in Massachusetts Eviction Cases

-By Adam T. Sherwin, Esq.
-Posted on August 25, 2015 Posted in Massachusetts Landlord/Tenant Law Blog Tagged with Housing Court, Massachusetts eviction, practice pointers
+Adam T. Sherwin, Esq.
+Aug 25, 2015 Tagged with Housing Court, Massachusetts eviction, practice pointers

 Massachusetts tenants in eviction (“summary process”) cases have the option of suing the landlord who is trying to evict them, in an action known as a counterclaim.
 A counterclaim, simply put, is a lawsuit brought against the party who first more »